Working with Aster Housing Association to set up a new partnership supporting communities across our geography

 We know that about a third of people going to see their GP are not looking for clinical advice.
 They are there looking for social or emotional support to help them deal with complex issues in their day to day lives – caring for elderly relatives, accessing benefits and housing issues to name a few.
 As one GP told us ‘we used to deal with broken bones.
 We are now dealing with broken lives’.

 So SCW is proud to be working with Aster Housing Association to set up a new partnership supporting communities across our geography.

-Earlier this month along with Aster, we hosted an event to launch the Housing and Health Collective. - bringing together 15 housing providers from across the South of England.
-With more than 50 partners in the room we worked through the challenge as we each saw it, agreeing a collective agreement to how we will work together going forward.
+Earlier this month along with Aster, we hosted an event to launch the Housing and Health Collective - bringing together 15 housing providers from across the South of England.
+With more than 50 partners in the room, we worked through the challenge as we each saw it, agreeing on a collective agreement on how we will work together going forward.